 There are 3 resistors needed for RGB and another two for other signals so I’ve started adding ’em.

-Video quality was freaking awesome!
+The video quality was freaking awesome!

-Mboard cleaning and mods
+Mainboard cleaning and mods

-Usual work followed - cleaning, resocketing etc.
+Usual work followed – cleaning, resocketing, etc.

 Below is a comparison video.